shaoner/torti/README.md

 ### 6. Rendering

-The form is rendered as a javascript object using the [render](lib/README.md#Form#render) method of Form class.
+The form is rendered as a javascript object using the [render](lib/README.md#Form#render) method of the Form class.

-Why not HTML?
+*Why not HTML?*

-Because I think HTML has nothing to do with this part of the code, HTML is just a way to display the form.
-Moreover you may want to display your forms differently according to the page or use JSON.
+Because I think HTML has nothing to do with this part of the code, and displaying a form is up to you.
+You may want to display your forms differently according to the page or use JSON.
 This allows to customize the way you want to actually render it in your templates.

-The rendered object contains:
+The form object contains:
 * All the properties you passed in the [Form constructor](lib/README.md#new_Form_new).
 * A property *errors*, which is an array of global errors.
 * A property *valid*, which is a simple boolean saying if the form is valid or not.
 * A property *fields* which is an array of field objects.

 A field object contains:
 * All the properties you passed in the [Field constructor](lib/README.md#new_Field_new).
 * A property *name*, which is the name of the field